 Greebling is a term used primarily in the sci-fi movie industry to refer to the little bits of stuff applied to the exterior of a spaceship to make it look cool.
 The term can be used more widely than that though - Wikipedia defines it as "fine detailing added to the surface of a larger object that makes it appear more complex, and therefore more visually interesting" - but in the FOL world, spaceships are probably the most common type of MOC where greebles are used.Illegal connections

 One of the great joys of building with LEGO® elements is connecting the pieces in ways that set instructions wouldn't suggest.
 We've all stuck a plate between the studs of a brick, right?
 Actually, even LEGO designers used to do that one decades ago.
-But this is an example of what The LEGO Group now term illegal connections, because it places stress on the elements (however minute) and/or is an unstable method of building.
-These connections are not entirely known outside of TLG but this (now a little old but still very relevant) presentation by Designer Jamie Berard explains many.
+But this is an example of what The LEGO Group unofficially term 'illegal connections', because it places stress on the elements (however minute) and/or is an unstable method of building.
+These connections are not entirely known outside of TLG but this (now old but still very relevant) presentation by Designer Jamie Berard explains many.
 Children, TFOLs and AFOLs alike are terribly disrespectful of such LEGO 'laws', as we are not a responsible toy company.
 As such we flagrantly enjoy disobeying them and even boast of illegal connections we've discovered.
 Then cry when we knock the model lightly and it shatters into a thousand elements.Legal connections

-LEGO User Group.
-Fan clubs around the globe are known as LUGs and the ones officially supported by The LEGO Group are RLUGs (Recognized LEGO® User Groups).
-Fan organisations that are not clubs, like magazines and websites (such as New Elementary!) are called RLFM - Recognized LEGO® Fan Media or RLOC - Recognized LEGO® Online Communities.
+LEGO® User Group.
+Fan clubs around the globe are known as LUGs and the ones officially supported by The LEGO Group are RLUGs (Recognized LEGO User Groups).
+Fan organisations that are not clubs, like magazines and websites (such as New Elementary!) are called RLFM - Recognized LEGO Fan Media or RLOC - Recognized LEGO Online Communities.
 Each RLUG and RFLM has an Ambassador who communicates with the community engagement department of TLG.
 Find your nearest RLUG and other great resources on the LEGO Ambassador Network website.LUGbulk

 One of the remarkable things TLG do for fans is offer them bulk parts at a bargain price.
 This occurs annually through the LUGbulk programme, and you need to be a member of a LUG to participate.
 It's called bulk for a reason - elements must be ordered in batches of 50 minimum, and there is a hefty minimum spend required in order for a LUG to qualify.
 Also, it takes a really really long time to receive your parts because these requests need to be fulfilled when the factory is not madly busy making regular sets for sale.
-Nevertheless it's an amazing way for fans to be able to build huge models - in the long term!Minifigs and Minifig Scale
+Nevertheless it's an amazing way for fans to be able to build huge models - in the long term!Minifigures and Minifigure Scale

-LEGO® Minifigures.
-The little LEGO people, introduced in the 1970s.
-Initially they had no posable arms or legs and no facial expressions, but that was soon changed to the bendy little folk we know and love today.Something built in 'minifig scale' means all the buildings, cars etc are built at the same scale to a minifig.
-The human:minifig ratio is very vague due to the strange shape of minifigs, so two minifig scale models might not match.
-It is about 1:40 to 1:50.
+LEGO® Minifigures, abbreviated to 'minifigs' by the community, are he little LEGO people, introduced in 1978.
+Previously they had no posable arms or legs and no facial expressions, but that was soon changed to the bendy little folk we know and love today.
+Something built in 'minifigure scale' means all the buildings, cars etc are built at the same scale to a minifigure.
+The human-to-minifigure ratio is very vague due to the strange shape of minifigures, so two minifig scale models might not match.
+It is about 1:40 to 1:50.MOC

 My Own Creation.
 A model built by a fan.
 As with so many words in English the noun has transmogrified into a verb, so "MOCing" means building your own creation.Modular Buildings

-This is a series of sets from the LEGO® Creator Expert theme aimed primarily at adult builders and collectors, each consisting of a large building with removable storeys.
-The buildings all connect to build a street in minifig scale.
+This is a series of sets from the LEGO® Icons (previously Creator Expert) theme aimed primarily at adult builders and collectors, each consisting of a large building with removable storeys.
+The buildings all connect to build a street in minifigure scale.
 One building has been released each year since 2007, when designer (and AFOL) Jamie Berard began the series.
 They are beloved by AFOLs thanks to their size, exclusivity, interesting and challenging building techniques, and of course rare parts.
 The name Modulars comes from the fact that you can add extra storeys to your building by buying more pieces to replicate floors.
-A set which some also consider a Modular is 10190 Market Street which was designed by Dutch AFOL Eric Brok and released by TLG in 2007.
-Also available is a set of the first five Modular buildings in microscale - 10230 Mini Modulars, also designed by Jamie Berard.Moulds
+A set which some also consider a Modular is 10190 Market Street which was designed by Dutch AFOL Eric Brok and released by TLG in 2007.Moulds

 Neo Classic Space.
 A fan building style heavily based on the 'Classic' period of Space sets, which TLG produced from 1979 to 1987.
 Learn more at Neo Classic Space.NPU

 Nice Part Usage.
 A compliment employed by peers when a builder uses a part in a surprising, novel, unexpected way.
-AFOL Tim Gambort defined it well, with pictures, on Brothers Brick, and then there was some funny comments scrapping.Polybags
+AFOL Tim Gambort defined it well, with pictures, on The Brothers Brick, and then there was some funny comments scrapping.Polybags

 These are the small models that come in little plastic bags.
-They're often for promotional purposes and not released globally, which is a carrot on a stick to certain collectors!POOP
+They're often for promotional purposes and not released consistently globally, which is a carrot on a stick to certain collectors!
+Starting from around the beginning of 2024, polybags were replaced with what The LEGO Group term "paper-based bags", which means paper bags with a thin plastic lining.POOP

 Elements with printing on them.Q-Parts